 For the 2020/2021 academic year, new GPSI internships will begin on August 16, 2020, and will end on June 30, 2021 (or earlier depending on actual degree completion).
 Students who are eligible to renew their GPSI internship are able to do so.

 Is there a minimum grade point average required to be eligible for GPSI?

 Yes.
 To be eligible for the GPSI applicant pool, your cumulative undergraduate GPA must be at least 2.50 and if you have a graduate GPA established, it must be at least a 3.0 or higher.
-You must also be in good academic standing with the university.
+You must also be in good academic standing with the university and have no incomplete grades on file.
 Please note that most applicants actually selected have GPAs between 3.00 and 4.00.
 If you have already earned an advanced degree, you are still welcome to apply.
 GPSI interns must maintain a 3.00 GPA for continued participation in the program.

 What is the academic course load required per semester?

 Due to the internship time component of the GPSI program, interns are required to register for a minimum of eight (8) credit hours for the fall and spring terms to be classified as a full-time degree seeking student.
 Registration for the summer term is optional.
 This policy applies to both domestic and international interns.

 For the fall and spring terms of both the first and second year, GPSI interns receive nine (9) credit hours of graduate tuition waiver.
 For the summer term between the first and second year, GPSI interns receive four (4) credit hours of graduate tuition waiver.
 For out-of-state GPSI interns, the tuition difference between out-of-state and in-state is waived.
 GPSI does not cover any program tuition differential rates.
 Please check with your program of study to see if they have a tuition differential.